leonluisf9/Professional-README-Generator/README.md

 ## Tests
 Use this space to test resources you find helpful and would like to validate.
 No tests are provided
 ## License
-Please visit http://choosealicense.com/licenses/apache-2.0 to get detailed information for this license
+Please visit undefined to get detailed information for this license
 ## Questions
 You can find me [HERE](https://github.com/leonlewisf) on Github You can email me at leonlewisf@outlook.com if you have any additional questions.